acuminous/yadda/README.md

 ```

 #### Regular Expressions
 The regular expression is used to identify which steps are compatible with the input text, and to provide arguments to the function.
-You can specify step signatures using true RegExp, which is handy if they contain lots of backslash characters. e.g.
+You can specify step signatures using true RegExp object, which is handy if they contain lots of backslash characters. e.g.
 ```js
 var library = new Yadda.Library.English()
     .given(/^(\d+) green bottle(?:s){0,1} standing on the wall$/, function(n) {